cwray-tech/cwray-tech/README.md

 **cwray-tech/cwray-tech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 🔭 I’m currently working on a web app to make it easy for people like myself to share their life journeys.
 (Private Repo.
 Sorry.)
-- 🌱 I’m currently learning Software Development.
+- 🌱 I’m learning Software Development.
 I am enrolled in Western Governors University and I start their program in August, 2020.
 - 👯 I’m looking to collaborate on just about everything.
 I love to work with others and learn from your experiences, as well as input where I can.
 Feel free to reach out if you are interested!
 - 🤔 I’m looking for help with just about everything.
 I would love your input on my Github, projects and anything else you would like.
 - 💬 Ask me about Christ.
 I would love to share with you about Him.